-Andrea González Garrán is a designer and visual artist with a background in Architecture.
-With a strong focus on experimental publishing and editorial innovation with hybrid media formats.
+Andrea González Garrán is a designer and visual artist with a background in architecture, with a strong focus on experimental publishing.
 She works with sensibilities, tools, and research topics related to the infrastructural and the contemporary landscape.

-Andrea currently co-runs Home Cinema, an online streaming platform for art films, is a member of fanfare amsterdam, platform and design studio for cross-disciplinary collaboration and visual communication, and is a regular contributor to Ja Ja Ja Nee Nee Nee, an online radio dedicated to the arts based in Amsterdam.
+Andrea currently co-runs Home Cinema, a screening and streaming platform for art films, is a member of fanfare amsterdam, platform and design studio for cross-disciplinary collaboration and visual communication, and is a regular contributor to Ja Ja Ja Nee Nee Nee, an online radio dedicated to the arts based in Amsterdam.
 She hosts the bi-monthly show Curva Ras in Radio Relativa, focussing on the intersections between music and architecture.

 En Castilla la Mancha hay más de cien polideportivos iguales